Eating Disorder Nutrition Therapy

 How Eating Disorder Nutrition Therapy Works

 In eating disorder nutrition therapy and recovery counseling, I provide nutrition therapy and body image support to individuals who are in recovery from their eating disorder in person at my office in Mill Valley, California.
+I also offer virtual appointments for those in California (if virtual services are appropriate).
 I work with adolescents, young adults, and adults.

 In sessions, I use my experience and growing knowledge about you and your needs to weave together a variety of tools for your movement forward in your healing journey.

 Here are some of the tools we’ll likely explore in our work together:

 Self-care practices, and

 Various coaching and counseling techniques to help you make peace with food and your body.

 As your dietitian, and as the nutrition (and body image) pillar in your recovery, I’ll reach out to other members of your recovery team, such as your therapist or mental health professional and medical doctor to help provide comprehensive, seamless care.

 An initial 50-minute intake & goal planning session,

 Homework or “experiments” (to work on between session),